-This combination of visual and kinetic approaches is what makes interactive infographics the data visualizations of the future.
-Of course, some infographic topics simply don't encourage the use of any interactive elements.
-But many others are vastly improved by the addition.
+This combination of visual and kinetic approaches is what makes interactive infographics the data visualisations of the future.
+Of course, some infographic topics simply don't encourage the use of any interactive elements – but many others are vastly improved by them.
 Interactivity can help to make sense of the information, give control to the user, and capture the imagination in ways that a static graphic simply can't.

 02. Add spice with scrolling effects

-One of the most popular types of interactivity requires just a little scrolling from its user participants, which usually triggers animations and transitions.
-It creates somewhat the same need for completion as a Jack-in-the-box; users feel compelled to finish what they've started.
+One of the most popular types of interactivity requires just a little scrolling from its users, which usually triggers animations and transitions.
+It creates somewhat the same need for completion as a jack-in-the-box; users feel compelled to finish what they've started.